DMAIC is a structured, customer-focused, data-driven approach to problem-solving. The acronym stands for:

 - Develop a plan for improvement

-Now that you are armed with data and analysis, you are ready to decide which steps should be taken and you’ll start to implement the changes that the study and measurement have prescribed.
+Now you'll start to implement the changes that the study and measurement have prescribed.

 The following activities are typical: